youngmr290/Australian-Farm-Optimisation-Model/docs/feedsupply_index.rst

 con_vol: Intake capacity of stock - Volume of feed <= 0

-If animal with different nutritive value requirements are in the same nutritive value pool (same constraints) cross-subsidisation of volume from animals that require a low quality feed to animals that require a high quality feed can occur.
+If animals with different nutritive value requirements are in the same nutritive value pool (same constraints) cross-subsidisation of volume from animals that require a low quality feed to animals that require a high quality feed can occur.
 For example, consider two animals, one that is losing 100 g/hd/d and one that is